joomla-projects/robo-joomla/README.md

 ## Installation (Standalone):

   * `composer install`
   * Initialized here.
-Please run `robo init` to create a new RoboFile.
+Please run `vendor/bin/robo init` to create a new RoboFile.

 Read more about [how to install composer](https://getcomposer.org/doc/00-intro.md) here.